eko-network/eko-messenger/SPECIFICATION.md

 All Signal encrypted messages are transported inside a `SignalEnvelope`.

 * Targets *one* user.
 * `to` is the User to route to.
-It may not be the same as the `to` field inside the `SignalEnvelope`.
+Note: It may be different than the `to` field inside the `SignalEnvelope`.
 An example of this is multi-device sync.
 If a user Bob has two devices, when he messages Alice he may wish to copy the message and send it to himself to maintain synchronization between devices.
 * Contains one encrypted Message per destination Device
   * Message content is stored as a base64 datatype.
 When unencrypted, the content uses ActivityPub defined types.
 * Is delivered as a single ActivityPub Create activity.